 Students will choose a concentration in Communication Studies, Theater & Performance Studies, or Media Studies.
 To be accepted into the major, students must pass the appropriate introductory class with a grade of "C" or better.
-Students in all concentrations will also take at least two semesters will complete at least two semesters of COMM 0970, Communication Arts Practice, as well as two semesters of COMM 4010, Professional Seminar.
+Students in all concentrations will take at least two semesters of COMM 4010, Professional Seminar.